apix0n/daiku-alternatives/anilist/132182/readme.txt

-cover of the 9th volume of the manga since i liked that one more comes from mangadex
+cover of the 13th volume of the manga comes from mangadex